biyunwu/biyunwu.github.io/_posts/2018-02-19-coursera-versus-udacity.md

 ## Conclusion

-Academic Coursera and industrial Udacity can be recognized as "bottom-up and top-down approaches" to learning programming.
+Academic Coursera and industrial Udacity can be recognized as "bottom-up and top-down approaches" to learn programming.
 As <a href="http://www.programmingforbeginnersbook.com/blog/top-down-bottom-up-approaches-to-learning-programming/?utm_source=wanqu.co&utm_campaign=Wanqu+Daily&utm_medium=website" target="_blank">Tom Dalling</a> describes, the two general approaches have their own pros and cons.

-Personally, if time is not a issue, I highly recommend beginners to follow the academic way and Coursera definitely meets their needs.
+Personally, if time is not an issue, I highly recommend beginners to follow the academic way and Coursera definitely meets their needs.
 If time matters, Udacity is a good choice, but the bottom-up approach should also be adopted as possible as they can.